ms1995/tcp-relay-android/README.md

 ### How to build and use?

 - Make sure you have the standard Android building environment (including necessary settings such as environment variables).
 Also install Android SDK 28 and Android build tools 28.0.3 (or alternatively change such version names in `./build.gradle` to whatever you have).
-- Run `./gradlew assembleDebug`, find the built APK in `./build/outputs/apk/debug`, and install it on the target device.
+- Run `./gradlew assembleDebug`, find the built APK in `./build/outputs/apk/debug/`, and install it on the target device.
 - Start an ADB Shell session and run `am startservice -n edu.illinois.cs.ase.reportrelay/.RelayService -a start --ei pA YOUR_PORTA_NUMBER_HERE --ei pB YOUR_PORTB_NUMBER_HERE` (replace with the port numbers you want the app to listen on).
 Now the app should be ready to accept connections.
 You can check out LogCat to see the log messages from the app.
-- To stop, execute `am startservice -n edu.illinois.cs.ase.reportrelay/.RelayService -a stop` or `am force-stop edu.illinois.cs.ase.reportrelay`.
+- To stop, execute `am force-stop edu.illinois.cs.ase.reportrelay`.

 ### Known issues?